 English ivy scientifically known as Hedera helix also known as European ivy or only ivy, is a native to Europe.
-This plant is an evergreen climbing ornamental vine and grown in gardens houses and on the fences.
+This plant is an evergreen climbing ornamental vine and grown in gardens houses and on fences.
 English ivy helps in reducing indoor air pollution and certain allergens from the house like molds and other fungus growth.
-Therefore its dual importance of improving the environment along with its beautiful ornamental looks makes this plant one of the most desirable indoor air purifying plant.
+Therefore its dual importance of improving the environment along with its beautiful ornamental looks makes this plant one of the most desirable indoor air purifying plants.

 Types of air pollutants which are absorbed by English Ivy